squanchy-dev/squanchy-android/docs/setup.md

 ## How to set the properties up

-Connfa uses Novoda's [Gradle Build Properties plugin](https://github.com/novoda/gradle-build-properties-plugin) to make the configuration effortless.
+Squanchy uses Novoda's [Gradle Build Properties plugin](https://github.com/novoda/gradle-build-properties-plugin) to make the configuration effortless.
 In a nutshell, all those settings are specified through three files in the `team-props` folder:
  * `application.properties`
  * `secrets.properties`
  * `releaseSigningConfig.properties`